GaGandour/Go-Pregel/README.md

 ```
 python -m venv venv
 ```

+Depending on the machine, you'll might need to use `python3` instead of `python`.

 Now, we must enter the virtual environment, install the libraries, and finally we can get out of the venv: